Accelerated BA/MA Program

 The accelerated BA/MA program elements include:

-- BA/MA students complete all requirements for their undergraduate major in the Georgetown College and receive a BA, in general, after four years of study.
+- BA/MA students complete all requirements for their undergraduate major in the Georgetown University College of Arts & Sciences and receive a BA, in general, after four years of study.

 - Students complete all requirements for the MA in Conflict Resolution, and receive their MA after the completion of their fifth year of study at Georgetown.